kernel-community/kernel/docs/track-gaming/module-0/core.md

 ![Pattern Games](./img/patterngames.png)

 [The connection between psychology and games are well-understood today](./crafted.md#engines-of-play).
-A decade or so ago though, games were designed more as a craft than as a science.
+However, a decade or so ago, games were designed more as a craft than as a science.

 Daniel Cook is one of the earliest and most insightful explorers of this space.
 His [Chemistry of Game Design](./crafted.md#chemistry-of-game-design) was one of the earlier game design essays that recognized the biological impulses that lead us to play.
 He writes:

 > Play is instinctual.
 In low stimulation environments where we are not actively pursuing activities related to food and shelter, people will begin playing by default.
 Strong feedback mechanisms in the form of boredom or frustration prod us into action.
 Given a spare moment, we throw ourselves into playing with blocks or dolls as children and more intricate hobbies as adults.

-Now, moving into the attention economy age, game designers know more than ever about the drives of humans.
-Through the years of harvesting analytics, they now have so much training data on player behavior, [and are able to reliably make players take an incentivized action](./curated.md#deconstructor-of-fun), like watching an ad.
+Now, moving into the attention economy age, game designers know more than ever about various innate human drives.
+After years of harvesting analytics, they have a great deal of training data on player behavior, [and are able to reliably make players take an incentivized action](./curated.md#deconstructor-of-fun), like watching an ad.

 [We now have god-like technology to control the paleolithic brains of our users](./curated.md#two-millon-years-in-two-hours-a-conversation-with-yuval-noah-harari).

 ## Humility

-This has always been a pattern of technology: the startups working on then-esoteric technologies will be the ones defining the thought patterns of future generations.
+This has always been a pattern of technology: the startups working on seemingly esoteric technologies will be the ones who define the thought patterns of future generations.

 Similar to how Web 2 merged games and psychology, Web 3 will bring about deeper integration of finance, economics, and games.